art-weinstein/Bakery/README.md

 # Description

 This application was created as a part of a C# Epicodus independent project.
 The application makes use of object-oriented programming an auto-implemented properites to determine the price of an order.
-Bread costs $5.00 with every third loaf being free, and pastries costing $2.00 with a $3.00 for five option.
-The application opens a prompt in the console with a welcome message,followed by a prompt to order bread and then pastries.
-The application will then return the costs of each individual item(s), and then the  total.
+Bread costs $5.00 with every third loaf free, and pastries cost $2.00 with a $3.00 for five deal.
+The application opens a prompt in the console with a welcome message, followed by a prompt to order bread and then pastries.
+The application will display the costs of each individual item(s), and then the return the total.

 # Setup/Installation Requirements